GreaseHeadD/immich-screenshots-organizer/README.md

 ## Improvements

 The mechanism for detecting screenshots is very simple and can thus also fail.
 For example if a picture is stripped of all it's exif data(this can happen with Whatsapp, OneDrive, etc.) it is impossible to accurately detect if a picture is a screenshot with the API that Immich provides.
 I'm aware that Apple devices will add 'screenshot' as comment under exifComment and XMPComment, but since this is not exposed by the Immich API trying to read this out would add unnecessary complexity.

+I've also investigated using smart search to find screenshots, but this was very unreliable as a lot of regular pictures would also show up in the resulting assets so for now I deem that not a good way to find screenshots.

 Ways to improve the mechanism would be to make an educated guess based on the dimensions of the images and the size of the file, but with enough compression an actual photo would still pass as a screenshot.
 For now this is the best it can do.